kubernetes-sigs/kube-api-linter/docs/linters.md

 ### Type Constraints

-The linter validates that markers are applied to compatible OpenAPI schema types:
+The linter validates that markers are applied to compatible OpenAPI schema types.
+By default, the schema type is determined by the Go type, but you can override this using the `kubebuilder:validation:Type` marker (or `kubebuilder:validation:items:Type` for array element types).
+This allows advanced use cases like treating a `[]byte` as an array instead of a string, or validating an `int32` field as a string with pattern validation.

 - **Numeric markers** (`Minimum`, `Maximum`, `MultipleOf`): Only for `integer` and `number` types
 - **String markers** (`Pattern`, `MinLength`, `MaxLength`): Only for `string` types